evemawrey/nuxt-maplibre/README.md

 This module is really just about making it work with Nuxt without the need to configure anything.

+This fork has been updated to Nuxt v4 and modified slightly, removing the auto import for MapLibre's CSS (to facilitate custom css and lazy loading).

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 - [📖 &nbsp;Documentation](https://gugustinette.github.io/nuxt-maplibre)